pip-services/pip-services-docs/content/en/golang/aws/connect/aws_connection_resolver.md

 gitUrl: "https://github.com/pip-services3-go/pip-services3-aws-go"
 description: >
-    Helper class used to retrieve AWS connection and credential parameters, validate them and compose a [AwsConnectionParams](../aws_connection_params) value.
+    Helper class used to retrieve AWS connection and credential parameters, validate them and compose an [AwsConnectionParams](../aws_connection_params) value.

 ---

 ### Description

-The AwsConnectionResolver class allows you to retrieve AWS connection and credential parameters, validate them and compose a [AwsConnectionParams](../aws_connection_params) value.
+The AwsConnectionResolver class allows you to retrieve AWS connection and credential parameters, validate them and compose an [AwsConnectionParams](../aws_connection_params) value.

 #### Configuration parameters